RackEmApp/releasenotes/README.md

  - Fixed issue accessing comp rounds that occurred for Watford
  - Altered Mobile API to correctly return challenge match data for competition matches
  - Altered Mobile API to return date properly so rersults appear in the right order
+ - Fixed issue with group comp matches not showing right date in app

 ***App** - 9th January 2025 (1.13.0)*
  - Added support for Sentry to capture exceptions